martindube/hackfest2015_howto/README.md

-# hackfest2015_howto
+# Hackfest 2015 How To
-White paper written by the team after the CTF
+White paper written by the team after the CTF.